GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
+> ### Flaws in computer programs are usually called bugs.
+It makes programmers feel good to imagine them as little things that just happen to crawl into our work.
+In reality, of course, we put them there ourselves.
 >
-> ~ *Kent Beck*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts